antistatique/drupal-bamboo-twig/README.md

   - You need to "Render a Field".
   - You need to "Retrieve the current user".
   - You need to "Check permissions or roles".
+  - You need to "Bubble Cache Metadata from Twig".
   - You need to "Render a Form".
   - You need to "Deal with image styles".
   - You need to "Use Token".